reecefenwick/tesseract-service/README.md

 ## Things to note

-* Basic demo has been setup - navigat to http://localhost:3000/demo
+* Basic demo has been setup - navigate to http://localhost:3000/demo
 * Only images are supported currently - PDF input will come later
 * Worker will eventually become its own standalone project